 Most tax-defaulted homes are sold at a public auction.
 Though, the sale could be through a sealed bid sale, or through a negotiated sale to a public agency or qualified nonprofit organization.

-In California, the tax collector must give you a written notice, as well as personally contact you, if possible, before selling your home at a tax sale.
+In California, the tax collector must give you a written notice, as well as contact you personally, if possible, before selling your home at a tax sale.

-Notice before the sale.
-The tax collector must send a notice of the proposed sale by certified mail not less than 45 days nor more than 120 days before the sale to your last known mailing address.
+Under California law, the tax collector must send a notice of the proposed sale by certified mail not less than 45 days nor more than 120 days before the sale to your last known mailing address.
 (Cal.
 Rev. & Tax.
 Code § 3701).
 It must also publish the notice in the newspaper or, if there are no newspapers in the area, post the notice in three public places.
 (Cal.
 Rev. & Tax.
 Code § 3702).

 You get five years after you fall behind in taxes to get current on the delinquent amounts.
-This is called redeeming the home.
-After five years, if you don’t catch up on the past-due amounts, the tax collector can sell your home.
+Paying off the debt is called “redeeming” the home.
+After five years, if you don’t redeem, the tax collector can sell your home.
 (Cal.
 Rev. & Tax.
 Code § 3691).

-Your right to pay the debt in installments.
-You can choose to pay the delinquent amounts in installments at any time up until 5:00 p.m. on the last business day prior to the date when the tax collector gets the right to sell the home.
+You may choose to pay the delinquent amounts in installments at any time up until 5:00 p.m. on the last business day prior to the date when the tax collector gets the right to sell the property.
 (Cal.
 Rev. & Tax.
 Code § 4217).
 So long as you keep up on the installments, the collector can't proceed with a sale.
 (Cal.
 Rev. & Tax.
 Code § 4218).

 Again, most tax sales in California are public auctions.
 (Cal.
 Rev. & Tax.
 Code § 3693).
 At the auction, the winning bid must be at least as much as the amount it would cost for you to redeem the home, plus costs, which includes: